Squashing and supersymmetry enhancement in three dimensions: supersymmetry and partition functions on deformed spheres

 In the literature two distinct deformations of the three-sphere have been considered.
 The first deformation, which we refer to as the ellipsoid, preserves only a $U(1)\times U(1)$ isometry.
 Supersymmetry on the ellipsoid as well as localization of path integrals were discussed in~\cite{Hama:2011ea,Willett:2017}.
 The second deformation, which we refer to as the squashed sphere, preserves an $SU(2)\times U(1)$ isometry.
 There are two distinct possibilities for how to preserve some supercharges on this metric background~\cite{Hama:2011ea,Imamura:2011wg,Drukker:2012sr} and they lead to distinct results for the partition function which is equal to the round sphere partition function in one case and the ellipsoid partition function in the other case.
 The purpose of this section is to explain this using the techniques and results from~\cite{Closset:2012ru,Closset:2013vra}.

 On a Riemannian three manifold $\MM$, the metric will break all supersymmetries.
 To preserve some (rigid) supersymmetry one then has to turn on additional background fields in the supergravity multiplet \cite{Festuccia:2011ws}.
 For new minimal supergravity these fields are a gauge field $A$ for the $U(1)_R$ symmetry, a dual field strength $V$ for the graviphoton and a scalar field $H$.
-Then every spinor $\zeta,\wt{\zeta}$ solving the Killing spinor equations \be \ee corresponds to a supercharge preserved by the background.
+Then every spinor $\zeta,\wt{\zeta}$ solving the Killing spinor equations\footnote{The gamma matrices in 3 dimensions are the Pauli matrices.} \be \ee corresponds to a supercharge preserved by the background.

 Equivalent to the existence of at least one solution to the equations in \eqref{eq:kseq} is that the manifold $\MM$ admits a transversely holomorphic foliation (THF) compatible with the metric.
 Assuming that $\MM$ is oriented, such a THF is given by a nowhere vanishing, normalized vector field $\xi$ subject to the constraint that the tensor $ \Phi^\mu{}_\nu\equiv\ve^\mu{}_{\nu\rho}\xi^\rho $ satisfies the integrability condition \be \Phi^\mu{}_\rho \LL_\xi \Phi^{\rho}{}_\nu=0\,. \ee The orbits of $\xi$ define leaves of a one-dimensional oriented foliation of $\MM$ and $\Phi$ induces an almost complex structure on the normal bundle of the foliation.
 Due to the integrability condition the almost complex structure is constant along the orbits of $\xi$.
 As a consequence, one can construct local coordinates $\bkt{\tau,z,\bar{z}}$ such that $\xi$ is the vector \be \xi=\p_\tau\,, \ee and the metric can be written as \be ds^2= \bkt{\diff \tau+h\bkt{\tau,z,\b{z}}\diff z+\b{h}\bkt{\tau,z,\b{z}} \diff \b{z}}^2+ c\bkt{\tau,z,\b{z}}^2 \diff z\diff \b{z}. \ee For later reference we note that in such adapted coordinates the tensor $\Phi$ takes the nice form